kube-ci/docs/docs/concepts/engine/crds/workplan.md

 Copied from `workflow.spec.securityContext`.

+### spec.nodeSelector

+Copied from `workflow.spec.nodeSelector`.
+All associated pods of a specific workplan are scheduled in the same node.
+It is required since they share common home and workspace directories.
+Note that, node-selector is used only for the first pod of the workplan.
+When first pod is scheduled in a node, the latter pods of that workplan is scheduled in the same node using `pod.spec.nodeName`.

+### spec.schedulerName

+Copied from `workflow.spec.schedulerName`.

+### spec.tolerations

+Copied from `workflow.spec.tolerations`.

+### spec.resources

+Copied from `workflow.spec.resources`.

 ## Workplan Status

 The status section of a workplan contains enough information to describe the current phase of a workplan.
 It has following sections: